-This app can be used to read out lectures, presentations, manuscripts for speeches.
+This app can be used to read out lectures, presentations, and manuscripts for speeches.
 It’s quite easy to use.
-You can adjust the speed, volume or pitch of the audio.
+You can adjust the speed, volume, or pitch of the audio.
 Each exported option is clearly listed.

 This software is compatible with Windows 7, 8 & 10.
 You need a disk space of up to 1GB for each voice & if you have at least 2GB RAM in your device, then it works best.

 Also Read: Xcode on Windows